-If you have suffered damage in a motorcycle accident and the other party has insufficient insurance, consult with the Phoenix motorcycle accident attorneys at Begam Marks & Traulsen, P.A., to help learn your best course of action.
+If you have suffered damage in a motorcycle accident and the other party has insufficient insurance, our legal team can help.
+Schedule a consultation with the Phoenix motorcycle accident attorneys at Begam Marks & Traulsen, P.A., to help learn your best course of action.

 Most Common Types of Motorcycle Accidents

 There are over 166,000 registered motorcycles in Arizona.
-With that many bikes on the road, collisions are a matter of ‘when’ rather than ‘if’.
 Knowing the common types of Arizona motorcycle accidents might be able to help you avoid one in the future.
-It can also help you ascertain liability for your damages if it’s too late to prevent a crash.
-Our Phoenix motorcycle accident lawyers have represented clients since 1957.
-In our years of experience, we’ve come to recognize the most frequent reasons for motorcycle accidents.
+It can also help you ascertain liability for your damages if it’s too late to prevent a motorcycle crash.
+Our Phoenix motorcycle accident lawyers have represented clients in their cases since 1957.
+In our years of experience, we’ve come to recognize the most frequent reasons for motorcycle crashes.
 Our Phoenix motorcycle accident attorneys also know the most common types of crashes, including:

 - Collisions with other motor vehicles.
 The number one “harmful event” in 2016 Arizona motorcycle accidents was “collision with motor vehicle in transport,” with 1,783 such crashes.
 Other drivers may not see motorcycles on the roadway, resulting in a high risk of collisions.

 - Left-hand turn accidents.
-One of the most common motorcycle accident types is left-hand turn collisions at intersections.
+One of the most common motorcycle crash types is left-hand turn collisions at intersections.
 Vehicles making left-hand turns might not watch carefully enough for oncoming motorcyclists, misjudging speed or distance.
-A driver turning on top of a motorcyclist could result in a serious T-bone or head-on collision.
+A driver turning on top of a motorcycle rider could result in a serious T-bone or head-on collision.

 - Collision with fixed object.
 Motorcyclists may collide with fixed objects such as guardrails or buildings if the roadway leads to loss of motorcycle control.
 Loose gravel or a pothole could result in losing control or colliding with fixed objects in the roadway.